 - Keep doing a good job and keep a record of your work.
 Keep copies at home of your job evaluations and any letters or memos that show that you are performing well at work.

 - Seek support from friends and family.
 Discrimination at work is a difficult thing to face alone, and the process of fighting discrimination can be very stressful.

-The AAUW Legal Advocacy Fund provides a brief introduction to applicable federal, administrative, and judicial systems.
+Review this brief introduction to applicable federal, administrative, and judicial systems.